john202020/lodux/Readme.md

 Two most important properites that are `state`, `subscribe()`.
 Plus six supplemental properties. `dispatch()`, `reduce()`, `update()`, `clone()`, `use()`, and `history`.

-## Attention
-This store management use es6 functionalities (e.g. Proxy) heavily.
-And special attention is to the value -0 (literal negative zero), the system will throw error when -0 exist in the store state.

 ## Principles:
 1. action and state are required to be [JSON safe](doc/JSONSafe.md).
 2. store.state is immutable.